Demandware

-Demandware is a software technology company headquartered in Burlington, Massachusetts that provides a cloud-based unified e-commerce platform with mobile, AI personalization, order management capabilities, and related services for B2C and B2B retailers and brand manufacturers around the world.
+Demandware was a cloud-based software technology company headquartered in Burlington, Massachusetts.

-Founded in 2004, Demandware was acquired by Salesforce in 2016 for $2.8B.
-The company was subsequently renamed Salesforce Commerce Cloud.
+Founded in 2004, Demandware was acquired by Salesforce in 2016 for $2.8B, and became part of Salesforce Commerce Cloud.

 History

-Pre-IPO (2004–12)

-Demandware was founded in February 2004 by Stephan Schambach to provide a hosted service that would enable companies to develop and manage easy-to-use, customizable e-commerce websites, rather than building a site from scratch.
+Demandware was founded in February 2004 by Stephan Schambach to provide a hosted service to enable companies to develop and manage e-commerce websites.
 The service was launched in the first quarter of 2005.
 Schambach previously founded the early e-commerce company Intershop in 1992.
 Seed money for Demandware was provided by venture capital firms General Catalyst Partners and North Bridge Venture Partners.

-Post-IPO (2012–present)
+2012 IPO

 On March 15, 2012, Demandware began trading on the New York Stock Exchange, raising $88 million in its initial public offering of $16 per share.
 Following its IPO, shares were up more than 50% from the IPO price by the next morning.
 In November 2013, Demandware announced an underwritten registered public offering.